our ingredients + some rants on food

 Ever gone to the supermarket or local store and feel unable to to buy anything?
 That's how it was for me when I started making larger amounts of kraut and kimchi and kefir and wanted only the best ingredients.
 I grew slowly, so never could afford nor had the commitment to order tonnes at a time; which worked well at the time, but of course made it harder financially.
 We have grown into an awkward teenager stage of not being big enough for the really big organic farmers, and too big for the small ones... :( So we need to shop around a bit until we get over to the next stage I guess.
 But the really big organic farmers...... seem to be too big as well.... we can only honestly get to a certain size before we just stop and be happy.
 Because environmentally we sit with local is best, so we need to be that as well.

-There!
 So it's no surprise that food miles vs organic is a matter of passionate discussion at The Fermentary still.
 Whilst it's our aim to be a certified organic food producer, we aren't always happy with the bureaucracy that guides it and would prefer to make our own judgements.
 Ideally we'd use biodynamic farmers and that is our end goal.
 We do believe that certification is there for good reason, but also that for some, especially small scale farmers, the bureaucracy and red tape aren't affordable or even viable.
 Fresh vegetables provide the best environment for successful and delicious fermentation and as cabbage is in the safe zone of clean vegies we are able to go for local over simply organic.
-Some of the 150 acres around the old abattoir we've moved into could be perfect.
-(Looking for a farmer.....feel free to contact or spread the word).

-We have a lot of ingredients and are determined to tick our own boxes and trust our own well known farmers and producers over a lofty import from afar.
+We require a large variety of ingredients and are determined to tick our own boxes and trust our own farmers and producers over a lofty import from afar.
 Ingredients for our ferments are chosen carefully and taken personally, and to be honest, we aren't always that happy with what we have to settle for.
 This has been a steep education in our food web for me - and often shocking to me personally as a regular consumer with a big family.

 FISH SAUCE (goes in our authentic kimchi - none in the vegan of course)